Position Summary

 Primary Duties

-• Practices speech therapy consistent with the American Speech Therapy Association Code of Ethics and Standards of Practice.
+• Practices Physical Therapy consistent with the American Physical Therapy Association Code of Ethics and Standards of Practice.

 • Maintains a patient treatment schedule consistent with the needs of the facility.